-These old fashioned strawberry ice cream recipes are among the best ever published.
+These homemade strawberry ice cream recipes are among the best ever published.
 You'll love trying them at your house!
-There's nothing like the fresh taste of homemade ice cream when it's flavored with freshly picked strawberries.
+There's nothing like the fresh taste of an old fashioned ice cream when it's flavored with freshly picked strawberries.

 Dr. Chase's Third, Last and Complete Receipt Book (1891)